Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Additional Experimental Results

-We provide more experimental results that demonstrate the superior ability of our method. \paragraph{Generalization.} We investigate the generalization ability of our method in more unseen maps.
+\paragraph{Generalization.} We investigate the generalization ability of our method in more unseen maps.
 We show the three designed maps that consider different locations of goals and obstacles in Fig.~\ref{fig:grid_map}(a-c).
 We also compare our method with baselines in terms of the success rate on these unseen maps.
 The experimental results shown in Fig.~\ref{fig:grid_map}(d-e) demonstrate our proposed RBS method significantly enhances the generalization ability of GC-GFlowNets. \paragraph{Versatility} To demonstrate that our method can also be applied to SubTB \citep{subtb} learning objective, we provide additional experimental results on the TF Bind sequence generation task.
 We observe that both RBS-GFN trained with DB (denoted as RBS-GFN(DB) ) and RBS-GFDN trained with SubTB (denoted as RBS-GFN (SubTB)) achieve a $100\%$ success rate. notably, our method RBS gets consistent performance improvement in this task, while RBS-GFN-w/o-RBS almost fails to succeed.

-\paragraph{SAC performance in TFBind sequence generation task.} We investigate the performance of SAC, known as soft actor-critic algorithm \citep{haarnoja2018soft}, which is an entropy-regularized RL method rather than standard $\arg\max$ DQN.
-We evaluate the performance of SAC in the TF Bind